Monroe Trout

-Monroe Trout Jr. (born January 22, 1962) is a retired financial speculator and hedge fund manager profiled in the book New Market Wizards by Jack D. Schwager.
+Monroe Trout Jr. (born January 22, 1962) is a retired financial speculator and hedge fund manager, who was profiled in the 1992 book New Market Wizards by Jack D. Schwager.
 Trout's expertise is in quantitative analysis, with pattern recognition backed by statistical analysis.
 He subscribes to Ayn Rand's Objectivism.

-He has traded stocks, stock index futures, commodity futures, and options on all these, both for his own account and as an advisor for others.
+Trout began his career trading for statistical arbitrage pioneer Victor Niederhoffer at his firm, NCZ Commodities.
+He then created his own firms.
+He has traded stocks, stock index futures, commodity futures, and options, both for his own account and as an advisor for others.
+In 2002, at the age of 40, Trout announced his retirement from active asset management.
+He renounced his United States citizenship, and lives in Bermuda.

 Early years

 Monroe Trout Jr. is the son of Monroe E. Trout, the former Chairman Emeritus of American Healthcare Systems.
 In 1978 in his hometown of New Canaan, Connecticut at the age of 17, Trout got a summer job with a futures trader.
 Trout typed in newspaper data into his computer and got his start in markets trading.

-He was captain of the Harvard basketball team and led his team to a third-place finish in 1984's Ivy League.
+High school

+Trout attended public schools in New Canaan, Connecticut, where he played basketball for New Canaan High School.
+Standing at 6 feet 9 inches, he served as the co-captain during the 1979–80 season.
+That year, the team won a regional championship victory in the Connecticut State Tournament.
+Following his senior season, he was selected to both the First Team All-Fairfield County Interscholastic Conference (FCIAC) and the First Team All-State Class LL.

+College

+Trout was recruited to play college basketball at Harvard University under head coach Frank McLaughlin.
+Over his collegiate career, Trout appeared in 87 games, averaging 8.5 points and 5.1 rebounds per game while shooting 58.2% from the field.

 He graduated magna cum laude from Harvard College in 1984 with a B.A. in Economics.
 His senior honors thesis was on stock index futures titled “Price movements in a Stock Index Futures Market”.

 Career

-Monroe Trout began his career when he went to New York City to work for Victor Niederhoffer's NCZ Commodities at New York's commodity pits.
-In his 20s during one stretch he turned a profit 69 out of 79 months and became something of a celebrity on the trading floor.
-He also worked as a floor trader on two more exchanges before starting his own firm, Trout Trading, in 1986.
-Later, he would move his family and the company to Bermuda.

-In 1993, he helped fund Rand Financial Services named after Ayn Rand.
-He keeps a low profile.
-At age 40, he retired from active trading with a net worth reportedly in excess of US$900 million.
+Early career

+Following his graduation, Trout went to New York City and was hired as a full-time trader by statistical arbitrage pioneer Victor Niederhoffer at his firm, NCZ Commodities.
+From September 1984 until June 1986, Trout traded various futures and options contracts for both the house accounts and his personal account at NCZ.

+During this period, he acquired off-the-floor and on-the-floor trading experience as a member of several exchanges.
+These included the New York Futures Exchange, the American Stock Exchange, and the Commodity Exchange, Inc. (COMEX).